-The COVID-19 outbreak has resulted in measures being taken to contain the virus and has resulted in the temporary closure of businesses and public services.
+The COVID-19 outbreak has developed rapidly in 2020, with a significant number of infections.
+Measures taken to contain the virus have affected economic activity and include limiting the movement of people and the temporary closure of businesses and schools.

-The company continues to work with its client, and its subcontractors, to ensure minimal interruption to contracted service provision during this period of disruption.
+Agecroft Prison Management Limited is working with its client, the Ministry of Justice, to ensure minimal interruption to contracted service provision during this period of disruption.

-On 20 March 2020 the Cabinet Office issued a notice (Procurement Policy Note 02/20: Supplier relief due to coronavirus (COVID-19)) advising that all supplier payments would be maintained as per their individual contracts.
+On 20 March 2020 the Cabinet Office issued a notice (Procurement Policy Note 02/20: Supplier relief due to coronavirus (COVID-19)) that all supplier payments will be maintained as per their individual contracts.
 Guidance was also issued on 2 April 2020 by the Infrastructure and Projects Authority (IPA Guidance) specifically relating to PFI contracts.
-The IPA guidance being consistent with PPN 02/20.
-On 6 June 2020 the Cabinet Office issued a further notice (Procurement Policy Note 04/20: Recovery and Transition from COVID-19) supporting the transition to a steady state.
+The IPA guidance is consistent with PPN 02/20.
+On 6 June 2020 the Cabinet Office issued a further notice (Procurement Policy Note 04/20: Recovery and Transition from COVID-19) which supports transition from the current measures to a steady state.
 PPN 02/20 guidance was in place until 30 June 2020, and PPN 04/20 was in place until 31 October 2020.
-The company has continued to receive the monthly unitary payment and pay its suppliers in a timely manner.
+The company has continued to receive the monthly availability payment and pay its suppliers in a timely manner.